abydahana/dwitri/README.md

 # ABOUT
 DWITRI is a Social Networking Script based by Codeigniter (PHP) to build your own community site.
-With this script you can build awesome website.
+By using this script you can build awesome website.
 There is some modules included on it:
 1. Timeline and Wall System (Facebook wall similar),
 2. Blog Posts (Reportage News),
 3. Snapshots (9GAG similar),